soasis/thread/documentation/source/index.rst

 Who Is This Library For?
 ------------------------

-Anyone who wants a better way to specify things like the name of a stack size of a thread.
-Additions and more improvements welcome within the ``ztdc_thrd_attr_*`` types and enumerations!
+Anyone who wants a better way to specify things like the name, or the stack size, of a thread.
+Additions and more improvements welcome within the ``ztdc_thrd_attr_*`` types and enumerations, implementation-specific or not!

 .. toctree::
 	:maxdepth: 1